 (c) If an excavator has marked the perimeter of a proposed excavation or demolition site with white in accordance with N.J.A.C.
-14:2-3.2(c) through (e), an underground facility operator shall mark out all of the operator's facilities that lie within the white perimeter marking, and in addition all facilities outside the white perimeter that are within ten feet of the white marking.
+14:2-3.2(c), (d), and (e), an operator shall mark out all of the operator's facilities that lie within the white perimeter marking, and in addition all facilities outside the white perimeter that are within 10 feet of the white marking.